talhaarikk/DIY-Sim-Wheel/README.md

 ## Frame

 ## Design
+I made the entire design using solidworks.
+You can find these files in the solidworks files section.
 The thing i paid particular attention to in the design was that the shaft passes through the middle of the case.
 If I hadn't paid attention to this, the width of the cage could have been smaller.
 ## Assembly